 What makes a Christ follower?

-Here’s why I ask.
-For years we’ve learned we become a Christian the moment we say the prayer, hit the altar, raise our hand, fill out the card announcing that we believe Jesus is God and accept his sacrificial death as payment for our sins.
+Are we really interested in following Jesus?
+For years we learned we become a Christian the moment we say the prayer, hit the altar, raise our hand, fill out the card announcing that we believe Jesus is God and accept his sacrificial death as payment for our sins.
 We are accepting a free gift.

-I still believe that our salvation is assured after that moment based on my understanding of Romans 10.
+I still believe that moment assures our salvation based on my understanding of Romans 10.

 On the other hand, why did Jesus call the gate to eternal life “narrow?”
 Has the gate widened with the global popularity of the Christian faith?